-- The representative of the site of research who gives a commitment on behalf of the site of research is required to ensure that the percentages for indirect employee costs and overheads, and the coefficient for effective working hours given in the application are approved by the site of research and makes a commitment to them in giving the online commitment by the site of research.
+The commitment issuer at the site of research will ensure that the percentages and the coefficient given in the application are approved by the site of research, and commit to them when issuing the commitment by the site of research in the online services.

 Full cost model: principles and definitions

-- The full cost model refers to a cost calculation method in which all costs of an organisation are allocated in accordance with the matching principle to the cost object (e.g. to a project) irrespective of the funding source.
+- Full cost model refers to a cost calculation method where all costs of an organisation are allocated to a cost object (e.g. a project) in accordance with the matching principle, regardless of the funding source.
 This is based on the direct costs for effective working hours in accordance with the matching principle.
-The other direct and indirect costs are directly allocated to the cost object by using a coefficient for effective working hours and an overhead percentage.
-In accordance with the full cost model, each funding body decides on its funding contribution to the total costs in line with its own principles.
+Other direct and indirect costs are directly allocated to the cost object by using a coefficient for indirect employee costs working hours and an overheads percentage.
+Under the full cost model, each funder decides its own funding contribution to the total costs in line with its own principles.

-- The coefficient for indirect employee costs is calculated as a percentage of the direct salaries allocated to a cost object.
-In practice, the coefficient means that the indirect employee costs are allocated as an average sum.
-In the calculation of the average coefficient, the holiday pay and the holiday bonus are allocated as indirect costs in accordance with the accrual principle on the basis of the holiday earned (i.e. not taken) during the project.
+- The coefficient for indirect employee costs is calculated as a percentage of the sum of direct wages allocated to the calculation item.
+In practice, the coefficient means that the indirect employee costs are allocated as averages.
+When calculating the average coefficient for indirect employee costs, the holiday pay and holiday bonus are allocated as indirect costs on an accrual basis based on the holiday earned (not taken) during the project.

-- Self-financing percentage refers to the organisation’s own funding contribution to the total costs of a co-funded project (i.e. the contributions of all other funding bodies have been deducted from the total costs).
+- The self-financing percentage refers to the organisation’s own funding contribution to the total costs of a co-funded project (i.e. the contributions of all other funding bodies have been deducted from the total costs).
 Within the conditions for the use of funding, the organisation in question can finance its own share with, for instance, discretionary government transfers for overheads, returns from companies or business activity, donations or other external funds.